input-output-hk/jormungandr/README.md

-# Jörmungandr Full Node
+#  Experimental Full-Node ~ Jörmungandr
+Do NOT use!.....Developmental Testing repo and source code* (WIP)

 Jörmungandr is a node implementation, written in rust, with the initial aim to support the Ouroboros type of consensus protocol.
 A node is a participant of a blockchain network, continuously making, sending, receiving, and validating blocks.
 Each node is responsible to make sure that all the rules of the protocol are followed.

 > Just because you call something a blockchain, that doesn't mean you aren't
 > subject to normal engineering laws.